 Sabre as an airline IT provider

 SabreSonic passenger service system (PSS) customers can also look forward to the deployment of additional capabilities this year.
 Our development efforts have progressed to a point where we are now certified as NDC Capable Level 4 as an airline IT provider by IATA.
-We look forward to working with our launch partner, Belavia-Belarusian Airlines as they pursue their own NDC Level 4 certification.

 In addition to the current prime booking flow (i.e., shop, price, book, pay and cancel pre-fulfillment), this year we will activate the servicing capabilities of void, refund and exchange for airline IT customers.
 Those customers will also be able to select and purchase seats.
 We look forward to progressing conversations and having additional airlines adopt our Offer and Order APIs to power their personalized content.